orchest/orchest/docs/source/developer_guide/contributing.rst

 Contributing
 ============

-We would love to hear your feedback to prioritize the right features.
-You can connect with us through our
+Awesome that you are willing to contribute!
+Feel free to pick up any of the issues on `GitHub
-`Slack <https://join.slack.com/t/orchest/shared_invite/zt-g6wooj3r-6XI8TCWJrXvUnXKdIKU_8w>`_!
+<https://github.com/orchest/orchest/issues>`_ or create a custom pull request 💪.

-Feel free to pick up any of the issues on `GitHub <https://github.com/orchest/orchest/issues>`_ or create a custom pull request 💪.
+If you need any help or would like our perspective, then don't hesitate and reach out to us on our `Slack <https://join.slack.com/t/orchest/shared_invite/zt-g6wooj3r-6XI8TCWJrXvUnXKdIKU_8w>`_!

 Contributor License Agreement
 -----------------------------